 - Spina Bifida

 Antidepressant Exposure in the Womb may Influence Anxiety Later in Life: Study

 A research team at UCLA studying early developmental exposure to Prozac and Lexapro has found that although the two drugs were thought to work the same, they do not cause the same long-term changes in anxiety behavior.
 Researchers studied the effects of the antidepressants in a mouse model that mimicked exposure during the 3rd trimester of human pregnancy.
 The mice that were exposed to Lexapro had permanent changes in serotonin neurotransmission and were less anxious as adults compared to mice exposed to Prozac, according to the study.

 BMJ Study Links Paxil to Birth Defects

-January 6, 2016 – A new study from the Centers for Disease Control and Prevention (CDC) and Boston University’s Slone Epidemiology Center has confirmed a link between Paxil and anencephaly, several heart defects and 2 gastrointestinal malformations in women who took Paxil during pregnancy.
-Click here to learn more.
+A study from the Centers for Disease Control and Prevention (CDC) and Boston University’s Slone Epidemiology Center has confirmed a link between Paxil and anencephaly, several heart defects and 2 gastrointestinal malformations in women who took Paxil during pregnancy.